Canonicity of Proofs in Constructive Modal Logic: Game Semantics for

 [1][]{{\approx}_{#1}} [1][]{{\not\approx}_{#1}}

-We can prove the full completeness result using the type system $\FCK$ and relying on Theorem~\ref{thm:DNisFCK}.

-For this purpose, we have to extend the definition of $\alpha$-equivalence from terms to type assignments in order to avoid technicality in our proofs.
-In fact, in arenas we keep no track of variable names.
-By means of example, consider the $\alpha$-equivalent terms $\lambda x.x$ and $\lambda y.y$ whose derivation should be consider non-equivalent due to the fact that $\alpha$-equivalence does not extends to type assignments, therefore the two occurrence of the axiom rule with conclusion $x:a\vdash x:a$ and $y:a\vdash y:a$ should be considered distinct. \footnote{ Note that another possible way to deal with this problem is to label non-modal vertices of arenas by pairs of propositional atoms and variables instead of propositional variables only. }
+We can prove the full completeness result using the type system $\FCK$ and relying on \Cref{thm:DNisFCK}.
+For this purpose, we have to extend the definition of $\alpha$-equivalence from terms to type assignments in order to avoid technicality in our proofs, since in arenas we keep no track of variable names.
+For example, consider the $\alpha$-equivalent terms $\lambda x.x$ and $\lambda y.y$ whose derivation should be considered non-equivalent due to the fact that $\alpha$-equivalence does not extends to type assignments, therefore the two occurrence of the axiom rule with conclusion $x:a\vdash x:a$ and $y:a\vdash y:a$ should be considered distinct. \footnote{ Note that another possible way to deal with this problem is to label non-modal vertices of arenas by pairs of propositional atoms and variables instead of propositional variables only. }